Edgar Whitcomb: Family and military career

 Whitcomb was born on November 6, 1917, in Hayden, Indiana, the second child and first son of John Whitcomb and Louise Doud Whitcomb.
 An outgoing and athletic youth, he was a member of his high school basketball team.
 He entered Indiana University in 1939 to study law, but quit school to join the military at the outbreak of World War II.

 He enlisted in the United States Army Air Corps in 1940 and was deployed to the Pacific Theater.
 He was commissioned as a Second Lieutenant in 1941 and made an aerial navigator.
 He served two tours of duty in the Philippines and was promoted to First Lieutenant.
 During the Philippines Campaign, Whitcomb's base was overrun; he was captured by the Japanese and was beaten and tortured by his captors, but was able to escape.
 Recaptured a few days later, he escaped a second time and was hunted for several more days but was able to evade his pursuers.
 He escaped by swimming all night through shark-infested waters to an island unoccupied by the Japanese army.
-He was eventually able to secure passage to China under an assumed name where he made contact with the United States Army and was repatriated in December 1943.
+He was eventually able to secure passage to China under an assumed name where he made contact with the United States Army. and was repatriated in December 1943.
 He wrote a book about his experience entitled Escape from Corregidor, published in 1958.
 He was discharged from active duty in 1946, but he remained in the reserve military forces until 1977 holding the rank of colonel.

 Following the war, he returned to and graduated from Indiana University Robert H. McKinney School of Law.
 He met and married Patricia Dolfuss on May 10, 1953, and the couple had five children.
-One of his children, his daughter Trish, lost a race for the Indiana House of Representatives in the November 5, 2024 elections, where she ran as a democrat.
+One of his children, his daughter Trish, lost a race for the Indiana House of Representatives in the November 5, 2024 elections, where she ran as a Democrat.

 Early political career

-Whitcomb was a member of the Republican Party.
-He was first elected to public office in 1950, serving for three years in the Indiana State Senate before resigning to begin his law practice.
+Whitcomb was a Republican.
+He was first elected to public office in 1950, serving for three years in the Indiana Senate before resigning to begin his law practice.
 Indiana General Assembly sessions were held biennially during his time in that legislative body; there were no sessions scheduled to convene while he was still in office.

-Whitcomb passed the bar exam in 1954 and began a law practice.
+Whitcomb was admitted to the bar in 1954 and began a law practice.
 He set up a successful law firm in North Vernon, but in later years he moved his practice, having offices in both Seymour and Indianapolis.
 His law practice helped him build his political base for a run for statewide office.

-In 1966, Whitcomb was elected to serve as Indiana Secretary of State, a position he used to springboard for his political career.
+In 1966, Whitcomb was elected to serve as Secretary of State of Indiana, a position he used to springboard for his political career.
 He was appointed by the Governor of Indiana to serve on the Great Lakes Compact Commission, a commission with representatives from the Great Lake states who oversaw joint projects for preserving and developing the Great Lakes.
 He held both offices concurrently until his resignation in December 1968.